+Eastern Oyster

-Eastern Oyster (Crassostrea virginica) Oyster keep the water clean by filtering up to 50 gallons of water a day.
+(Crassostrea virginica) An important species to the ecosystem, the oyster keeps the water clean by filtering up to 50 gallons of water a day.

-Fiddler Crab (Uca pugnax)

-This crab is easy to identify:

-males have a distinctive

-enlarged claw, which

-resembles a fiddle.
+Fiddler Crab (Uca pugnax) This crab is easy to identify, males have a distinctive enlarged claw, which resembles a fiddle.

-Hermit Crab (Pagurus annulipes) Hermit crabs are common in south Florida, and all inhabit snail shells.
+Hermit Crab (Pagurus annulipes) Hermit crabs are common in south Florida. and all inhabit snail shells.
 Like all hermit crabs, this smaller crab can be aggressive in defending its home.

 Horseshoe Crab (Limulus polyphemus) This animal has a smooth brown carapace and a long tail.
-They are related to spiders.
+Suprisingly, they are related to spiders.

-Mangrove Tree Crab

-(Aratus pisonii) This crab is olive brown/green and is approximately 2.7 cm in size.
+Mangrove Tree Crab (Aratus pisonii) This crab is an olive brown/green approx. 2.7 cm in size.
 They live near mangroves and will climb the trees when the tide comes in.

-Pink Shrimp (Penaeus duorarum) This shrimp is thin and translucent, and their antennae is longer than their body length.
-They burrow during the day and are active in the evening.
+Pink Shrimp (Penaeus duorarum) This shrimp is thin and translucent, their antennae longer than their body length.
+They burrow during the day and become active in the evening.